LUPIN11/AIPaperNotes/README.md

 where $p$ stands for pixel position and $I$ stands for pixel color intensity.

-## AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE(2023/6/9)
+## AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE
 ### Overview

 This paper shows that vision transformer(ViT) outperforms CNNs on many downstream tasks when pre-trained on large amounts of data.